-

 ```

-Segmented buffer geometries of the Otley Road (left) and Armley Road (right) networks.
+<!-- Segmented line-buffer geometries (top) and geometries to be skeletonized (bottom) for the Otley Road (left) and Armley Road (right) networks. -->

 This transformation is scaled to ensure that the projected coordinate geometry of the network aligns accurately with the corresponding dimensions of the scaled raster image.